-- (A) An event that would otherwise be a violation that is caused solely by an act of God, war, strike, riot or other catastrophe is not a violation. - (B) In an enforcement proceeding, the User seeking to establish the occurrence of an act of God, war, strike, riot or other catastrophe shall have the burden of proof. - (C) In the event that an act of God, war, strike, riot, or other catastrophe have been established, the User shall control production of all discharges to the extent necessary to maintain compliance with pretreatment standards upon possible until such time as the reduction, loss, or failure of its treatment facility until the facility is restored or an alternative method of treatment is provided.
+- (A) An event that would otherwise be a violation that is caused solely by an act of God, war, strike, riot or other catastrophe is not a violation. - (B) In an enforcement proceeding, the User seeking to establish the occurrence of an act of God, war, strike, riot or other catastrophe shall have the burden of proof. - (C) In the event that an act of God, war, strike, riot, or other catastrophe have been established, the User shall control production of all discharges to the extent until such time as the reduction, loss, or failure of its treatment facility is restored or an alternative method of treatment is provided.